-In fact, this is the only mass makeup brand on the market to do so.
+This is the only mass makeup brand on the market to do so.

-Moreover, all products are hypo-allergenic, non-comedogenic, and dermatologist tested.
+Moreover, all products are hypo-allergenic, non-comedogenic, and dermatologist-tested.

 More than being a leading vegan makeup brand, the company has another reason to be in the spotlight by refusing to sell products to countries that continue animal testing.

 The brand’s choice to sell to certain countries reminds me of the ever-so-unique UNCOMMON, a British athleisure label.

 The London-based label only makes unique pieces, all by hand.